How to Avoid and Manage Chargebacks

 There have also been reports of travel insurers telling their clients to do a chargeback when they enquire about a claim.

 How to contest a chargeback

-If you get a notification of a chargeback you have the option to dispute it.
+However, if you get a notification of an unwarranted chargeback, you have the option to dispute it.
 Cases aren’t usually quick to resolve, the process can be quite time-consuming, and the outcomes aren’t always predictable.

 - Once you have the details about the type of chargeback, you can contest it.

 - Make sure you respond to a chargeback immediately.
 You only have a limited number of days to respond, so you need to send your counterclaim through as soon as possible to avoid missing your chance to fight the claim.

 - You will need to prove with supporting evidence (emails, your website description, photos) that that the chargeback claim is unwarranted.

 - Prove that the guest agreed to your cancellation terms, conditions and house rules during the booking process.